 Not the biggest fan of the heat of summer?
-That’s okay.
+That’s OK.
 Fall is just around the corner.
-As the leaves begin to change, and you start to settle into your fall routines, you have the perfect opportunity to change your wine cellar selections around a bit.
+As the leaves begin to change, and you start to settle into your fall routine, you have the perfect opportunity to shake up your wine cellar selections a bit.

-While taking care of stocking your wine selections for fall, remember that you may be enjoying football and tailgating parties, Halloween celebrations, Thanksgiving, hayrides and bonfires.
+Few things beat an excellent glass of wine in autumn.
+While taking care of stocking your wine selections for fall, remember you may be enjoying your choices while attending football and tailgating parties, Halloween celebrations, Thanksgiving, hayrides and bonfires.
 What could be more fun?

 Autumn Wine: What to Consider While Shopping

 While summer wines are often centerpieces of celebrations, in the fall, wine becomes more of an accent.
 Pairing wines properly with foods and events is more important this season than during other times of the year.

 It might feel like pumpkin is the theme of the season for many foods, beverages and other products — to the tune of a $500 million-a-year industry.
 That’s not necessarily true when it comes to wines.

 With fall wines, you’ll see much more in the way of tannins — they become an excellent focal point as seasons change.
 These elements naturally occur in plants, seeds, wood, bark and fruit skins — like grapes.
 Indeed, 50% of the dry weight of plant leaves and skins are tannins.
 In wine, tannins create bitterness and complexity, which is commonly — but not exclusively — found in red wines.
 White wines aged in wooden barrels can occasionally contain these bitter notes because wood has naturally occurring tannins.